simonagren/simonagren.github.io/postscopies/2020-03-08--azurebot-nodejs-part4/index.md

 }
 ```
 # Next step
-In the next post we will look at how to secure the Bot and give the user the ability to log in and then call Microsoft Graph, utilizing the Azure Bot service built in authentication abilities.
+In the next post, we will look at how to secure the Bot and give the user the ability to log in and then call Microsoft Graph, utilizing the Azure Bot service built-in authentication abilities.